archivesunleashed/archivesunleashed.org/content/aut/lesson.md

 For example, if your files are in `/Users/ianmilligan1/desktop/data` you would run the above command like:

 `docker run --rm -it -v "/Users/ianmilligan1/desktop/data:/data" archivesunleashed/docker-aut:0.17.0`

+{{< warning title="Troubleshooting Tips" >}}
+The above commands are important, as they make the rest of the lesson possible!

+Remember that you need to have the second `:/data` in the above example.
+This is making a connection between the directory called "data" on my desktop with a directory in the Docker virtual machine called "docker."

+Also, if you are using Windows, you will need to provide the path as it appears in your file system.
+For example: `C:\Users\ianmilligan1\data`.
+{{< /note >}}

 Once you run this command, you will have to wait a few minutes while data is downloaded and AUT builds.
 Once it is all working, you should see: